Beers4Flags/writeups/2017/fit-hack/forensic/connect/readme.md

 ```

-When you have a PNG file often your reflex is analyze precisely headers / embedded files /..
+When you have a PNG file often your reflex is to analyze precisely headers / embedded files /..

 ```BASH
 pngcheck flag.png